jose0628/Starbucks-Capstone-Challenge/README.md

 # Starbucks-Capstone-Challenge

-Starbucks of many companies would like to offer personalised promotions to their customers.
+Starbucks would like to offer personalised promotions to their customers.
 Based on the datasets we will analyse the impact and deploy a small predictor for users who would like to take in advance from a promotion or not.

 ## Motivation <a name="motivation"></a>
+The motivation is to analyse real customer data and discover potential patterns or relevant features during the process and the challenge to provide solutions for real industry problems.

 ## Project Requirements
 * Jupiter Notebook with Python3 and [Anaconda Distribution](https://www.anaconda.com/products/individual) (recommended)

 ## Files and Descriptions <a name="data"></a>

     .
     ├── Starbucks_Capstone_notebook.ipynb    # Analysis and prediction prototype design